squallstar/bancha/core/documentation/source/content-types/create.rst

 Add a new Content type
 ######################

-To create a new content type, click on the "Contents" or "Pages" section, and the content types list will appear.
+To create a new content type, click on the "Content types" section, and the content types list will appear.
 On the top right side of the page, you will find the **Add new content type** button, click it!

 The form asks you to fill some fields in order to create a new content type, as described here below.